M-Jlassi/D3.js-IMDb/README.md

 A project I did during my studies, which shows a map of the world.

-You may click on countries and see the amount of movies that they produced.
+You may click on countries and see the amount of movies produced by the country.

 This project uses the IMDb non-commercial dataset: [title.akas.tsv.gz](https://developer.imdb.com/non-commercial-datasets/#titleakastsvgz).